meisnate12/MK-Docs/docs/files/builders/anilist.md

 The expected input is a single integer value of how many movies/shows to query.

-The `sync_mode: sync` and `collection_order: custom` Details are recommended since the lists are continuously updated and in a specific order.
+The `sync_mode: sync` and `collection_order: custom` Setting are recommended since the lists are continuously updated and in a specific order.

 ```yaml
 collections: